 First Florida Infantry Battalion

-The First Florida Special Battalion entered Confederate service at Fernandina in September 1861.
+In September 1861, the First Florida Special Battalion entered Confederate service at Fernandina.
 The unit, initially commanded by Lieutenant Colonel Daniel P. Holland, served first as heavy artillery before being reorganized as infantry.
-Charles Hopkins became commander in May 1862 and would serve until the end of the war.
+However, Lieutenant Colonel Charles Hopkins then became its commander in May 1862, and he would serve in that position until the end of the war.

-After the evacuation of Amelia Island and Fernandina, the battalion served at various points in north Florida during 1862-1863.
-It participated in the actions at St. Johns Bluff in September-October 1862 and Jacksonville in March 1863.
+In March 1862, after the evacuation of Amelia Island and Fernandina due to the landing of strong Union forces, the battalion served at various points in north Florida during 1862–1863.
+It participated in the actions at St. Johns Bluff in September–October 1862 where it was forced to retreat, and Jacksonville in March 1863.
 Various companies also guarded the Apalachicola River from Union attack.
-In the summer of 1863 the First Battalion was ordered to reinforce the defenses at Savannah, Georgia, but the unit would return to Florida in time to defend the state against the Federal invasion in early 1864.
+In the summer of 1863, the First Battalion was ordered to reinforce the defenses at Savannah, Georgia, but the unit would return to Florida in time to defend the state against the Federal invasion in early 1864.

 The First Battalion entered the battle of Olustee with approximately 400 enlisted men and twenty officers.
 The unit was held in reserve until the latter part of the battle when, according to a participant, it "went to the rescue of General Colquitt."
 The men "went in double-quik time" and "struck right in the center of the battle."
-Lieutenant Colonel Charles F. Hopkins commanded the battalion, which suffered official casualties of three killed and forty seven wounded.
+The battalion suffered official casualties of three killed and forty seven wounded.

 1st Florida Reenacting Units